browserengineering/book/book/layout.md

     `<p>` elements); and each of those have a single child, an inline.](/im/layout-modes.png)

 Finally: the layout algorithm.
-With the layout tree created, how do we compute the size and position of each layout object?
+Each layout object in the layout tree needs to be assigned a size and a position.
 The general rule is that a block, like a paragraph, should take up as much horizontal room as it can, and should be tall enough to contain everything inside it.
-That means that a layout objects's width is based on its *parent*'s width, while its *height* is based on its *children*'s
+That means that a layout objects's width is based on its *parent*'s width, while its *height* is based on its *children*'s height:
-height:

 ![The flow of information through layout.
 Width information flows down
     the tree, from parent to child, while height information flows up, from child to parent.](/im/layout-order.png)

 This suggests a step-by-step approach to layout.
-First, an element must compute its width, based on its parent's width.
-That makes it possible to lay out the children, which comes next.
-Finally, the children's heights are now available, so the element's height can be calculated.
+First, an element compute its position and width, based on its parent.
+Then it lays out its children.
+Finally, with the children's heights computed, the element's height is calculated.

 Let's now turn these concepts into code.